Music in the Daily Life of Vermeer: The Rommelpot

-Although mainly seen as a children's instrument, the rommelpot was originally an adult's instrument, dating back at least to the 16th century.
-One of the first depictions of the rommelpot appears in Pieter Brueghel the Elder's comprehensive Battle of Carnival and Lent (below right) juxtaposing feasting on Shrove Tuesday and fasting from the following Ash Wednesday on for 40 days until Easter.2
+Although mainly seen as a children's instrument, the rommelpot was originally an adult's instrument, dating back at least to the sixteenth century.
+One of the first depictions of the rommelpot appears in Pieter Brueghel the Elder's comprehensive Battle of Carnival and Lent (fig. 1) juxtaposing feasting on Shrove Tuesday and fasting from the following Ash Wednesday on for 40 days until Easter.2

 In one of the scenes to the left-hand side of the composition, Shrove Tuesday, symbolized by Prince Carnival, is sitting on a large beer-barrel.
 Prince Carnival holds a pig's head on a spit as his weapon and a large pie on his headgear as a reserve for the coming time of hunger.
 A figure near the barrel, wrapped in a black-patterned cape plays a reddish rommelpot, a typical Carnival instrument with its "foolish" sound.
 The figure appears to accompany a fool's bell-ringing.3

 The rommelpot was often chosen by beggars who lacked appreciable skills since it was so easy to play.
 They either accompanied their own singing or provided the rhythmic grounds to the play of other fellow-musicians.
 Frans Hals set the roving rommelpot-player an everlasting monument with a renowned painting (fig. 2), of which a good seven variations are known today (S. Slive, catalogue 1974).
 He may have made two versions of the picture, one with five children and another with six, all cheerful listening to the smiling beggar's music-making and story-telling.4 Since Hals had ten children of his own, some of them may have modeled for the boys and girls.